omnivector-solutions/osd-documentation/index.rst

    Operations Overview <operations/overview>

-OSD focuses on `loosly` coupling automation and service discovery with the operating of Slurm itself.
+OSD focuses on `loosely` coupling automation and service discovery with the operating of Slurm itself.
 The reason behind `loosely` coupling the automation with Slurm operations is because more often then not the operators and administrators of slurm will need to have some level of interaction with the cluster before lifecycle operations take place.
 If the